dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/single-file-processing.md

 ## capture(fileBytes,templateName)

-Capture data from a given file in memory.
+Processes a single image or a file containing a single image to derive important information with the file bytes in the memory.

 ```java
 CapturedResult capture(byte[] fileBytes, String templateName);